MohammedYousufCode/MohammedYousufCode/README.md

 ## 🎯 What I'm Currently Focusing On

-- Strengthening Data Structures & Algorithms in Python
+- Strengthening Data Cleaning & Visualizations Skills in Python
 - Completing MediSense and deploying it to production
-- Preparing for SDE roles at product‑based companies
+- Preparing for DATA roles
-- Improving system design and backend architecture skills
+- Improving Analytical abd Probelm Solving Skills in Coding

 ---